I recently learned about “Twitch”, a popular streaming platform, and I decided to try it out to stream some of my Fortnite gameplay.

 After doing some research, I discovered that OBS (Open Broadcaster Software) is one of the easiest and most reliable programs to use while streaming off a Mac.

-If you would like to see the video version of this step-by-step process, click here.
+If you would like to see the video version of this step-by-step process, you can watch it below.

 1. Download “iShowU Audio Capture”

 Click here to download audio capture software, and complete all necessary steps to install.

 2. Do a Search for “audio MIDI Setup”

 Click on the small search icon in the top right of your screen (or select “cmd” and space) as demonstrated in the picture.
 When search bar shows up, search for “audio MIDI Setup”.